LINEBREAK Compression Explained

 So now you’ve got working muscles getting fresh blood supplied for better performance!
 But what about Recovery?
-Again, getting oxygen rich blood to tired muscles is the key.
-Like a massage, LINEBREAK compression promotes better blood flow to traumatized muscles.
+Again, getting oxygen-rich blood to tired muscles is the key.
+Like a massage, LINEBREAK compression promotes better blood flow to traumatised muscles.
 Better blood flow means faster and more effective recovery to the muscle cells.
 It’s recommended they be worn for a couple of hours after exercise for maximum benefit.

 Besides circulation, LINEBREAK compression can reduce your risk of injury and extend your endurance by supporting your muscles.

 Visualise a super-slow-mo video of a runner’s foot striking the ground.
 Imagine the downward shockwave through the thigh followed by a reverberation of the shock as the quad bounces back up.
 All this violence causes the muscle fibres to tear.
 Don’t panic, this is the natural degradation of muscles that lead to fatigue.
 What LINEBREAK compression does is to act like a firm set of hands gently holding the muscle in place to reduce the shock.
 The better you can do that, the less damage you cause and the longer you can go for.
 Also, you will have caused less damage to recover from.
 This benefit applies to all working muscles and isn’t limited to just legs.